FlyMyPG/BuildOne-Ownership-Project/README.md

 A curated guide to take a total beginner from zero to a working BuildOne 3D printer and a great First Print, and then to make it better.

 ## What is "3D Printing"?
-  - Please watch Thomas Sanladerer's beginner playlist on YouTube:
+  - Please watch Thomas Sanladerer's "3D Printing Basics" playlist on YouTube:
     https://www.youtube.com/watch?v=nb-Bzf4nQdE&list=PLDJMid0lOOYnkcFhz6rfQ6Uj8x7meNJJx
   - 3D Printing has it's own language.
     - Glossary/Dictionary: https://www.3dprinting-glossary.com/full/